Roughtail stingray

-The roughtail stingray (Bathytoshia centroura) is a species of stingray in the family Dasyatidae, with separate populations in coastal waters of the northwestern, eastern, and southwestern Atlantic Ocean.
+The roughtail stingray (Bathytoshia centroura) is a species of stingray in the family Dasyatidae, with separate populations in coastal waters of the northwestern and southwestern Atlantic Ocean.
 This bottom-dwelling species typically inhabits sandy or muddy areas with patches of invertebrate cover, at a depth of 15–50 m.
 It is seasonally migratory, overwintering in offshore waters and moving into coastal habitats for summer.
 The largest whip-tail stingray in the Atlantic, the roughtail stingray grows up to 2.6 m across and 360 kg in weight.
 It is plain in color, with an angular, diamond-shaped pectoral fin disc and a long, whip-like tail bearing a subtle fin fold underneath.
 The many thorns on its back and tail serve to distinguish it from other stingrays that share its range.

 Often found lying on the bottom buried in sediment, the roughtail stingray is a generalist predator that feeds on a variety of benthic invertebrates and bony fishes.
 It is aplacental viviparous, with the embryos receiving nourishment initially from yolk, and later from histotroph ("uterine milk") produced by the mother.
-In the northwestern Atlantic, females bear an annual litter of 4–6 young in fall and early winter, after a gestation period of 9–11 months.
-By contrast, in the Mediterranean there is evidence that females bear two litters of 2–6 young per year after a gestation period of only four months.
-Rays in the northwestern Atlantic are also larger at birth and at sexual maturity than those from the Mediterranean.
 The venomous tail spine of the roughtail stingray is potentially dangerous to humans.
 The International Union for Conservation of Nature (IUCN) has listed this species as vulnerable overall.